AndreWohnsland/CocktailBerry/readme.md

 - `PARTYMODE` en- or disables the recipe tab (to prevent user interaction)
 - `LOGGERNAME` name for the standard logger
 - `LOGGERNAME_DEBUG` name for the error logger
+- `USE_MICROSERVICE` boolean flag to post to microservice set up by docker (optional)
+- `MICROSERVICE_BASE_URL` base url for microservice (if default docker it is at http://127.0.0.1:5000)
 - `DEVENVIRONMENT` boolean flag to enable some development features

 Depending on your preferred use, these values can differ.
 Then just run `runme.py`.